nielskrijger/node-url-permissions/README.md

 The main advantage of RBAC is its simplicity, regardless of the number of users there are only a few well-defined roles and granting permissions is simply assigning users their correct roles.
 Many business applications fit this model well as business processes often have clearly defined roles and responsibilities.

 Drawbacks of RBAC are its coarseness and inflexibility.
 Imagine *writer1* asking *writer2* to review a draft of its article.
 Drafts are only viewable for authors and editors, there is no clear-cut way to grant `writer2` access to writer1's article using simply roles.
+Creating a new role for the specific purpose of reading and updating a specific article defeats the whole idea of roles being easy to assign and manage.

-Using URL-Based Permissions this example may be expressed in permissions such as:
+Using URL-Based Permissions in this example the following permissions may be defined:

-- **writer**: `/articles?author=d851lg01:owner`
+- **writer**: `/articles?author={userId}:owner`
 - **editor**: `/articles:all`
 - **graphics_artist**: `/assets:all`
 - **writer** granted access to review specific article: `/articles/51gkga94:read,update`